-Since inception, more than \$27.1 million5 has been provided to support 2,510,700 boardings for seniors traveling to medical appointments, nutrition programs, shopping destinations, and senior and community center activities.
+Since inception, nearly \$29.1 million has been provided to support 2,552,561 boardings for seniors traveling to medical appointments, nutrition programs, shopping destinations, and senior and community center activities.
 Due to the COVID-19 pandemic, several local jurisdictions have modified or suspended service.
-This quarter, nearly \$637,000 was paid out to 30 of the 32 participating cities that are currently active.
-The remaining two cities have temporarily suspended services due to the COVID-19 pandemic.
+This quarter, nearly \$1.3 million was paid out to 31 of the 32 participating cities that are currently active.
+One city has temporarily suspended services due to the COVID-19 pandemic.

-5 Only includes disbursed funds.
+Only includes disbursed funds.
 On October 12, 2020, the Board approved a temporary exception to the SMP guidelines, which allows for OCTA to hold allocations in reserve for agencies with suspended services due to the COVID-19 pandemic.
 The funds will be held until the State lifts the State of Emergency or transportation services resume, whichever occurs first.